MACS PG Enquiries

 +44(0) 131 451 8444

-Our MSc Information Technology (Business) offers the best set of practical, analytical and theoretical courses for a combined business management and software engineering based training.
-It covers the design and development of IT systems, the management of IT, business organisation and strategy, project leadership and e-commerce.
+Our MSc Information Technology (Business) offers analytical, practical and theoretical courses that combine study of business management and software engineering.
+They cover the design and development of IT systems, the management of data and IT, business organisation and strategy, project leadership and e-commerce.

-The programme does not emphasise computer programming but instead seeks to develop graduates who are equipped with excellent analytical and project management skills to help them become the best communicators / managers working between hard-core software developers and business managers.
+The programme does not emphasise computer programming but instead seeks to develop graduates with well developed analytical and project management skills that help them become effective communicators / managers working between software developers and business strategists.